 Moving to a new country and living with a family is a big change for your au pair.
 One of the main reasons your au pair is required to attend monthly meetups is to build relationships with other au pairs.
 When your au pair has friends that support them, their program year will be more enjoyable.
 This also makes them a better caretaker for your children.
 When returning home, our au pairs often tell us about the lifelong friendships they made while on program.

 Your au pair’s training is reinforced.

-Whether it’s grabbing an ice cream or visiting a true American rodeo, monthly cluster events always expose your au pair to a new culture.
+Whether it’s grabbing an ice cream or learning to line dance, monthly cluster events always expose your au pair to a new culture.
 This can help your au pair feel more comfortable in the USA in general, not to mention it’s fun!
 Examples of cluster events include bowling, visiting a fire station, baking holiday cookies, volunteering at a local charity, hiking, and more!

 How can you help?

 There are a few ways you can help your au pair make the most of the monthly cluster events.
 Remember, your au pair is required to attend, and you are required to help make that happen.

 - Communicate with your au pair to ensure their work schedule facilitates attending the event.